new22000111-ux/aura-agent/README.md

 **A lightweight, secure, and autonomous AI agent that runs locally in your browser or web hosting.**

-Aura Agent is a minimalist, voice-first AI assistant powered by **Gemini 2.5 & 3.0** models.
+Aura Agent is a minimalist, work-first AI assistant powered by **Gemini 2.5 & 3.0** models.
 It's designed to be secure by default, with all capabilities restricted to browser sandboxing, while remaining powerful and extensible through sub-agents.

 ---